 The self hosted WordPress software (WordPress.org) is just that.
 You choose the host or server you wish to house your site on, download and install it onto your server (or host).
 The software is open source and free.

 It requires that you purchase a domain name (or an address) for your website, along with hosting, or the place that holds all of the content of your website.
 The domain name takes people to the place where your website lives in the same way that a street address identifies the location of a building.

 Why would you want the self hosted version over the blog platform owned by WordPress?

 - Creative Control

-- Setting up your own corner of the internet
+- You set up your own corner of the internet

 - Creative Control - think of it as the difference between renting your home and owning your home.